nmsmith22389/kicad-footprint-generator/scripts/Connector/generator/size_definitions/README.md

 * it is allowed to inherit specs which themselves contain inherited values.
 * the special target `default` is never interpreted as a connector specification.
-* any target which does not contain `fp_name` (either directly or inherited) can be define some common attributes.
+* any target which does not contain `fp_name` (either directly or inherited) can define some common attributes, purely for inheritance.
+* the special target `parameters` can be used to define additional variables for re-use in format strings and formulas (see target [parameters](#parameters-_dict_) below)
+* any target which expects numbers (integer or floating point), may contain arithmetic expressions (see sections [Arithmetic Expressions](#arithmetic-expressions) below)

 ## General Parameters